AMD Mission Statement

-A primary objective of AMD is the timely dissemination of discoveries that have significant implications for managers, scholars, and/or policy makers.
-Therefore, authors should provide evidence of robust findings and explain how those findings and the insights drawn from them can be used to shape and improve the understanding of management and the functioning of organizations.
+A primary objective of AMD is the timely dissemination of empirically driven insights that have significant implications for theory and policy.
+Therefore, authors should provide evidence of robust findings and explain how those findings and the insights drawn from them can be used to influence down-the-road theorizing to shape and improve the understanding of management and the functioning of organizations.
 Submissions that do not present strong evidence and new insights about important phenomena relevant to management and/or organizations will not be reviewed.
 Submissions that do not clearly explain the relevance of their work for improving our understanding of organizations and/or the practice of management will not be reviewed.
 A response to, or commentary on, a previously published article will only be considered only if it presents additional empirical evidence and makes an independent contribution that further illuminates the focal phenomenon.
 Such submissions will be peer reviewed.

 AMD is an electronic journal designed to leverage online technologies to achieve rapid and broad dissemination of important research, engage authors and readers in meaningful conversations, and promote meaningful applications.
 Authors of accepted articles will be invited to post short videos that illustrate their discoveries and its significance.
 Authors also will be encouraged to participate in online conversations about their work using the journal's online social media tools.